carlosivanr/filter_abcd/README.md

 -f, --files Corresponds to the files to be filtered.

 -e, --event_names Corresponds to the timepoints at which data were collected.
+This argument can be set to null if the abcd*.txt file does not contain an eventname column.

 -s, --subjectkeys Corresponds to a .csv file consisting of one column of subjectkeys/GUIDs in the format of NDAR_INVxxxxxxxxx